Glenville, New York

 Glenville is a town in Schenectady County, New York, United States.
 It was incorporated in 1821 from Schenectady.
 As of the 2020 census, the town population was 29,326.

 Including the village of Scotia, the town of Glenville encompasses the part of Schenectady County north of the Mohawk River.

 History

 Glenville is named after Alexander Lindsay Glen.
 Glen, who was a native of Scotland, acquired a large tract of land in the area in the 1650s.
-He named his manor at Scotia after his native country.
+He named his manor at Scotia after his native country (Glen Sanders Mansion).

-The Seeley Farmhouse was listed on the National Register of Historic Places in 1978, the Swart House and Tavern in 2007 and the Bishop Family Lustron House was listed the following year.
+The Seeley Farmhouse was listed on the National Register of Historic Places in 1978, the Swart House and Tavern in 2007, and the Bishop Family Lustron House was listed the following year.
 The Glenville District No. 5 Schoolhouse was listed in 2013.

 Geography

 According to the United States Census Bureau, the town has a total area of 131.3 km2, of which 127.4 km2 is land and 3.9 km2, or 2.94%, is water.